 When it brought torrential downpours, Hurricane Harvey relentlessly flooded Texas neighborhoods with its flood waters.
 Houses were destroyed, businesses ruined, and lives were lost.
 However, as communities slowly begin to rebuild, Harvey’s damage extends beyond the physical scars left behind—there’s an unseen change in the minds of some who experienced trauma from Harvey.
 Though it is too soon to know the specifics regarding the mental health of residents have been affected by Harvey, it is possible to examine some of the earliest signs of an internal struggle.

-By January of 2018, data that suggested that lingering mental health problems caused by Hurricane Harvey may exist emerged.
+By January of 2018, data emerged suggesting that there were lingering mental health problems caused by Hurricane Harvey.
 Newsweek reported a strange spike in murders in Houston in the months following the storm.
-Before Harvey, the city was experiencing a decrease of about 11 percent with the murder rate.
+Before Harvey, the murder rate was decreasing by 11 percent in Houston.
 However, the homicide rate jumped 15 percent in the months following Harvey.
 Experts expressed concerned that this jump was caused by PTSD.
-The spike was noticeable enough for Mayor Sylvester Turner to order an investigation into the situation.
+The spike was noticeable enough for Mayor Sylvester Turner to order an investigation.

-Mental health decline after a major natural disaster is not an uncommon occurrence.
+Mental health decline after a major natural disaster is not uncommon.
 After Hurricane Katrina, one study found that over 20 percent of residents showed signs of PTSD, 33 percent suffered from depression, and 46 percent had anxiety.
 Those who suffer in a storm often relive the experience as they pick up the pieces of their life.